rakshita95/exchange-rate-forecasting-bayesian/README.md

 Presented this work as a talk titled, "Bayesian forecasting of Rupee/Dollar exchange rate: Does Minnesota prior matter?" at the International Conference On Financial Markets And Corporate Finance held in IIT Kharagpur, India.

+The approach and results have been described in the [report.](Resume.pdf)

 ## Files and their Functions

 * Report: Writeup of the details of the project